 Call Our Dental Office Today

 Do you suffer from jaw or tooth pain?
-Are you looking for a treatment to assuage the painful symptoms of TMD?
+Are you looking for treatment to assuage the painful symptoms of TMD?
 Call Dr. Duling at 256.202.4186 or request a dental appointment with her on our website.
-Please let Dr. Duling know if you have any questions about your symptoms or options for treatment.
+Please let Dr. Duling know if you have any questions about your symptoms or treatment options.
 She will help explain every step of the treatment process.